 Compensation and Organization Development Committee.
-Our Compensation and Organization Development Committee met two times during fiscal 2014.
-The Compensation and Organization Development Committee is composed entirely of directors who are not our current or former employees, all of whom qualify as independent under the definition promulgated by the NASDAQ and SEC.
-The Compensation and Organization Development Committee currently has four members: Dr. Nicholas Bacopoulos (Chairman), Dr. Christopher Henney, Dr. David U'Prichard and Dr. Samuel L. Barker, who joined as a member of the Compensation and Organization Development Committee in September of 2014.
+Our Compensation and Organization Development Committee met three times during fiscal 2019.
+The Compensation and Organization Development Committee is composed entirely of directors who are not our current or former employees, all of whom qualify as independent under the definition promulgated by Nasdaq and the SEC.
+The Compensation and Organization Development Committee currently has four members: Dr. Samuel L. Barker (Chairman), Dr. Christopher Henney, Lloyd Sems and Dr. David U'Prichard.
 Our Compensation and Organization Development Committee's role and responsibilities are set forth in its written charter and includes reviewing, approving and making recommendations regarding our compensation policies, practices and procedures to ensure that legal and fiduciary responsibilities of the Board of Directors are carried out and that such policies, practices and procedures contribute to our success.
-The Compensation and Organization Development Committee also administered our Amended and Restated 2006 Equity Incentive Plan, as amended.
+The Compensation and Organization Development Committee also administers our 2018 Equity Incentive Plan, our 2015 Equity Incentive Plan and our Amended and Restated 2006 Equity Incentive Plan, as amended.
 Our Compensation and Organization Development Committee is responsible for the determination of the compensation of our chief executive officer, and shall conduct its decision making process with respect to that issue without the chief executive officer present.